newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/alarm-locksmith-license.md

 filename: alarm-locksmith-license
 displayname: alarm-locksmith-license
 urlSlug: alarm-locksmith-license
-name: Apply for a Fire Alarm License, Burglar Alarm or Locksmith License
+name: Apply for Your  Fire Alarm License, Burglar Alarm or Locksmith License
 webflowName: fire-burglar-locksmith-alarm-systems-if-over-10-volts
 summaryDescriptionMd: You must have a license to work as a locksmith and install, service, or maintain burglar alarms, fire alarms, or electronic